-Unlocking America's Tech Future: SEALSQ Quantum Day Set to Address Key Innovations! - YaNoticias
+Unlocking America's Tech Future: SEALSQ Quantum Day Set to Address Key Innovations! - YANoticias

 1. National Security Implications: The event highlights the crucial role that secure and domestically produced semiconductors play in safeguarding national security, paralleling evolving global threats.

-2. Innovation in Post-Quantum Cybersecurity: As quantum computing advances, the roundtable will address the importance of developing robust defenses against potential quantum cyber threats, making post-quantum cryptography a central focus.
+2. Innovation in Post-Quantum Cybersecurity: As quantum computing advances, the roundtable will address the importance of developing robust defences against potential quantum cyber threats, making post-quantum cryptography a central focus.

 3. Strategic Partnerships: SEALSQ’s commitment to innovation is underscored by its ongoing collaborations with academic institutions and industry players, aiming to advance cutting-edge research in quantum technology.

-4. Market Analysis and Forecasts: The seminar will also provide predictions on market trends in the semiconductor sector and analyze the implications of technological sovereignty on economic competitiveness.
+4. Market Analysis and Forecasts: The seminar will also provide predictions on market trends in the semiconductor sector and analyse the implications of technological sovereignty on economic competitiveness.

 Pros and Cons